 Stop 10: Stoner's Battery

-Here on the south side of the river on the elevated ground to the left, Major Robert G. Stoner set up his battery of two Mountain Howitzers.
-Knowing that these guns would not reach the Federal camp, his job was to keep the Federals wondering if they would.
-(Turn around here and go back to the river and pause) Afterwards, Stoner's men forded the river several times, bringing a prisoner back across each time.
-The black side of the bluff to the right was the camp of the Union Army.
-The Ridge ahead and to the left is Stop #7.
+Here on the south side of the river on the elevated ground to the left, Confederate Major Robert G. Stoner set up his battery of two mountain howitzers.
+Knowing that these guns would not reach the Union camp, his job was to keep the Union troops wondering if they would.
+Afterwards, Stoner’s men forded the river several times, bringing a prisoner back across each trip.
+The back side of the bluff to the right was the camp of the Union Army.
+The ridge ahead and to the left is Stop 7.

-(Back across the river 0.6 miles, turn right on Cemetary Road and go 0.5 mi.)
+(Back across the river 0.6 miles, turn right on Cemetery Road, and go 0.5 mi.)

 Stop 11: Union Camp Site